 NCMF General Membership Meeting & Annual Symposium

 The NCMF General Membership Meeting & Annual Symposium takes place each October.
-In addition to updates from the NCMF president, New Museum Project, and the NCM’s curator, the program includes guest speakers, a timely keynote address, and often features an expert panel discussion.
+In addition to updates from the NCMF president, Cyber Center for Education & Innovation and New Museum Project, and the Museum’s curator, the program includes guest speakers, a timely keynote address, and often features an expert panel discussion.
+At times the meeting includes an In Memoriam tribute to Foundation members we have lost in the past year.
 The event includes breakfast and lunch.
 The lobby area features cryptologic displays, book sales, guest booths, and the NCMF holds a silent auction of rare items.
 Non-members receive a one-year basic NCMF membership with registration.

 Find links below to RECAP PAGES featuring information about and photos from previous Membership Meetings & Symposiums.

-Next General Membership Meeting & Annual Symposium - 16 October 2019 - Registration open now.
+Next General Membership Meeting & Annual Symposium - October 2020

 HELP US PROMOTE OUR PROGRAMS: The NCMF seeks volunteers to help publicize the cryptologic programs we sponsor throughout the year.
 If you live in a retirement community, belong to a senior center, and/or visit other public places where events can be posted, please consider helping us spread the word.
 You can download event flyers from our website.
 We can also send flyers via post or e-mail, or make them available at the foundation office.
 Please e-mail email@example.com if you are able to help.
 We encourage you to tell friends and family about these interesting and valuable programs.